Intentionally Hearing God

 If we do not intentionally focus and react to people or things, we eventually stop noticing them!

 I believe the same has happened to many of us concerning hearing God.
-Very likely, we were never trained to hear God or even taught that it was possible.
-Funny how many people have said over the years… “something” told me not to do that or to do this… and when they did not listen, things turned out badly, or if they did listen, they avoided tragedy.
+We were likely never trained to hear God or even taught it was possible.
+It’s funny how many people have said over the years that “something” told them not to do that or to do this… and when they did not listen, things turned out badly, or if they did listen, they avoided tragedy.
 Well, that “something” was likely God talking to you, and to that end, I offer the following brief outline of how to intentionally hear from God.

 The fundamentals of intentionally hearing from God: